 Course schedules are released 3-4 months in advance of the beginning of a given semester.
 The schedule of classes is available via the Office of the Registrar.

-SUNY Old Westbury's Undergraduate Catalog and Graduate Catalog provide the College's official information on programs of study, academic requirements, teaching staff, academic calendar, and other matters pertaining to study at the institution.
+SUNY Old Westbury's Undergraduate Catalog and Graduate Catalog provide the University's official information on programs of study, academic requirements, teaching staff, academic calendar, and other matters pertaining to study at the institution.

 A student's enrollment in a program of study abroad approved for credit by the home institution may be considered enrollment at the home institution for the purpose of applying for assistance under Title IV, of the Higher Education Act, as amended, program.